-- 12.1 The SRO will maintain a central record of all authorisations granted, renewed or cancelled by the council.
-These records to be made available to the relevant Commissioner or an Inspector from the Office of Surveillance Commissioners, upon request. - 12.2 Within one week of the relevant date, a copy of the application, review, renewal, court order and cancellation form is to be placed and kept secure in the RIPA Records File by the Corporate Services team. - 12.3 All records shall be retained for a minimum of three years to ensure that they are available for inspection by the Commissioner. - 12.4 Where there is a belief that the material relating to an investigation could be relevant to pending or future criminal or civil proceedings, it should be retained in accordance with the Criminal Procedure and Investigations Act 1996 and kept a period of at least five years.
+- 12.1 The RIPA Monitoring Officer will maintain a central record of all authorisations granted, renewed or cancelled by the council.
+These records to be made available to the relevant Commissioner or an Inspector from the Investigatory Powers Commissioner's Office, upon request. - 12.2 Within one week of the relevant date, a copy of the application, review, renewal, court order and cancellation form are to be placed and kept secure in the RIPA Records File by the Corporate Services team. - 12.3 All records shall be retained for a minimum of three years to ensure that they are available for inspection by the Commissioner. - 12.4 Where there is a belief that the material relating to an investigation could be relevant to pending or future criminal or civil proceedings, it should be retained in accordance with the Criminal Procedure and Investigations Act 1996 and kept a period of at least five years.

-13 CONFIDENTIAL INFORMATION
+13 SAFEGUARDS (PRIVILEGED and CONFIDENTIAL INFORMATION)